Skip to content

 A high-converting final expense lead landing page follows a fixed skeleton.
 Each block earns its place.

-1. Headline — restate the ad’s promise in the prospect’s words (“Affordable burial coverage, no medical exam”).
+1. Message-matched headline — restate the ad’s promise in the prospect’s words (“Affordable burial coverage, no medical exam”).
+If the ad sold a $9,000 benefit and the page opens with “protect your family,” you paid for a click you just confused.

 2. Subhead — one line on who it’s for and the catch-free terms.